 Back to news

-Losing a pet can be a child’s first experience of death in their family, and they can find it incredibly hard to understand the concept.
+Losing a pet can be a child’s first experience of death in their family, and they can find it an incredibly hard concept to understand.
+Below, we have some useful advice on talking to your child and helping them to understand the concept of losing a pet, or their pet having to be euthanised.

 These points may be helpful on the day of your appointment: